 When you're deciding where to change your cash, it is important to understand the mid-market rate.
 This is the only real exchange rate - and tourist rates are derived from this number by whatever formula the exchange service chooses to apply.
 Even if an exchange service claims ‘zero commission’, their cut will be rolled up in the rate they offer you - a margin less than the mid-market rate.

 The mid-market rate moves around all the time due to fluctuations in the global financial market.
 Find out the live mid-market rate by using a currency converter.
-You can then compare this to the rate you're offered and make sure you’re actually getting a fair deal.
+You can then compare this to the lira exchange rate you're offered and make sure you’re actually getting a fair deal.

 If you're bringing cash with you to change when you arrive, then make sure the banknotes you're carrying are in good condition.
 Any that are torn or marked are likely to be refused by the exchange service.